Salvation: Judaism

-When examining Jewish intellectual sources throughout history, there is clearly a spectrum of opinions regarding death versus the afterlife.
+Jewish intellectual sources throughout history clearly show a spectrum of opinions regarding death versus the afterlife.
 Possibly an over-simplification, one source says salvation can be achieved in the following manner: Live a holy and righteous life dedicated to Yahweh, the God of Creation.
 Fast, worship, and celebrate during the appropriate holidays.

 By origin and nature, Judaism is an ethnic religion.
 Therefore, salvation has been primarily conceived in terms of the destiny of Israel as the elect people of Yahweh (often referred to as "the Lord"), the God of Israel.

-In the biblical text of Psalms, there is a description of death, when people go into the earth or the "realm of the dead" and cannot praise God.
+The biblical text of Psalms includes a description of death when people go into the earth or the "realm of the dead" and cannot praise God.
 The first reference to resurrection is collective in Ezekiel's vision of the dry bones, when all the Israelites in exile will be resurrected.
 There is a reference to individual resurrection in the Book of Daniel.
-A belief in the afterlife, in which the dead would be resurrected and undergo divine judgment, is not recorded until after the exile.
+A belief in the afterlife, in which the dead would be resurrected and undergo divine judgment, is not recorded until after the Babylonian exile.

 The salvation of the individual Jew was connected to the salvation of the entire people.
 This belief stemmed directly from the teachings of the Torah.
 In the Torah, God taught his people sanctification of the individual.
 However, he also expected them to function together (spiritually) and be accountable to one another.
 The concept of salvation was tied to that of restoration for Israel.

 During the Second Temple Period, the Sadducees, High Priests, denied any particular existence of individuals after death because it wasn't written in the Torah, while the Pharisees, ancestors of the rabbis, affirmed both bodily resurrection and immortality of the soul, most likely based on the influence of Hellenistic ideas about body and soul and the Pharisaic belief in the Oral Torah.
 The Pharisees maintained that after death, the soul is connected to God until the messianic era when it is rejoined with the body in the land of Israel at the time of resurrection.